Deploying Quarkus applications to OpenShift

 quarkus.openshift.env.vars.my-env-var=foobar

-The command above will add MY_ENV_VAR=foobar
+The above command adds MY_ENV_VAR=foobar

 as an environment variable.